 |

-Buddha of Future; very important to Shingon sect of Esoteric Buddhism; appears only as a Bosatsu in the present age
+Buddha of Future; very important to Shingon sect of Esoteric Buddhism; appears as Bosatsu in present age.

 |